 Stephanie Eber, M.P.H.

-Kang HK, Dalager NA, Needham LL, et al. Health status of Army Chemical Corps Vietnam veterans who sprayed defoliant in Vietnam.
+Kang HK, Dalager NA, Needham LL, Patterson DG Jr., Lees PS, Yates K, Matanoski GM.
+Health status of Army Chemical Corps Vietnam Veterans who sprayed defoliant in Vietnam.
 Am J Ind Med 2006;49:875-884.